This post was originally published in July. It has been updated in the wake of the infernal imagery of the second Cats trailer.

-For months, the question of what the cats in Cats would look like has been shrouded in mystery.
+For much of the project’s lifespan, the question of what the cats in Cats would look like was shrouded in mystery.
 Back in April, we learned that they would be created with the help of CGI, and would be the size of actual cats.
 In May, Taylor Swift stoked our curiosity by explaining that performers were given “a tail that moves naturally, and ears and whiskers,” through a “new way that hasn’t been done before.”
-In this week’s digital featurette, director Tom Hooper spoke of cutting-edge “digital fur technology.”
+In July’s digital featurette, director Tom Hooper spoke of cutting-edge “digital fur technology.”
 But still the cats were kept under wraps.
 (Though we did get James Corden offering the reverent summation, “These are people, but they’re cats.”)
-Now, Thursday evening has brought the unspeakable spectacle of the Cats movie trailer, and like a shy feline who’s spied an attractive-looking sunbeam, these cats are finally out in the open.
+Now, we’ve seen the release of not one but two official Cats movie trailers, and like a shy feline who’s spied an attractive-looking sunbeam, these cats are finally out in the open.
 Take a look!

 As anyone who’s viewed the Cats trailer must, I’m sure you have plenty of questions.
-However, today I’m going to concentrate on the most important one.
+However, let us concentrate and focus solely on the most important issue.

 Why do the cats …